reeteshsudhakar/home-credit-risk-analysis/final.md

 Overall, these visualizations helped our group understand the data set better, give us insights into important features, and how to best prepare them for classification.

 # Methods
 After rigorously cleaning and processing our dataset, we advanced to the phase of training classifiers and generating predictions on the test data set aside for validation.
 We selected three distinct classifiers for this task: the Support Vector Classifier (SVC), the Logistic Regression Classifier (LR), and the Random Forest Classifier (RF).
 The choice of SVC and Logistic Regression was strategic, given their proven efficacy in binary classification problems.
 These models are well known for their ability to handle high-dimensional data efficiently and are less prone to overfitting, especially relevant given the size of our dataset.
 This consideration is crucial, as models like Neural Networks, while powerful, typically require substantially larger datasets to perform effectively and were thus deemed unsuitable for our current data volume.
 With regards to our SVC, we opted to use a Stochastic Gradient Descent (SGD) optimizer, as it greatly improved the runtime efficiency while also giving similar results in terms of metrics that we observed.
-Out of pure curiosity, we decided to also test using another classifier, the Random Forest classifier, as it is a popular choice for classification problems and is known to be a powerful classifier.
-We also wanted to see how it would compare to the other two classifiers we chose.
+Out of pure curiosity, we decided to also test using another model, the Random Forest classifier, as it is a popular choice and is known to be a powerful classifier.
+We also wanted to see how it would compare to the other two models we chose.

 To ensure the best possible performance of each classifier, we applied appropriate feature scaling techniques.
 Though we used the RobustScaler for the midterm report, we decided to use the MinMaxScaler for the classifiers, as the RobustScaler may have caused a loss of information by changing the distribution.
 On the other hand, the MinMaxScaler primarily scaled the data, thus preventing a lossy conversion.
 We employed this MinMaxScaler for each of our classifiers, which we found to be a great change from the midterm portion of this project.